 - Kris Rivenburgh's WCAG Checklist | WCAG 2.0 vs 2.1 Overview

 What are some of the most common issues?

 As a “first aid” of sorts, here are the quickest, easiest fixes to the most common website ADA accessibility problems:

-- Tables should be marked up appropriately.
+- Mark up tables appropriately.
 Simple data tables need headings (th elements) for each column and row.
-Complex tables (those with row or column spans) need id and header attributes added.
+Complex tables (those with row or column spans) also need id and header attributes added.
 All data tables should be given summary attributes.

 - Show the focus.
-That little dotted outline around active links or images may seem ugly, but it helps those without a mouse to know what they’re currently “pointing at”.
+A border outline around active links or images may seem ugly, but it helps those without a mouse to know what they’re currently “pointing at”.
 Don’t suppress it.
 In some cases, you will want to add it, or an effect that achieves the same purpose.

 - Ensure usability.
 Usability is ease of use.
 The structure and function of the site should be intuitive for a user to understand.
 For example, navigation that confuses a user as to where they’ll go upon clicking or where they are within the site structure often fails to provide usability.
 Another culprit is forms that are difficult to fill out correctly.
 Ask yourself (or do user testing!), “If I weren’t the one who made this website, would I know how to use it?”
 Then make it more usable!

-Remember, you can still achieve almost any design you had in mind, whether you're going for beautiful, sophisticated, or dynamic.
 Just make sure you cover your bases to provide equivalent functionality to those with limitations.
-For example, you can add features only supported by newer browsers if you wish, as long as what shows up for the older ones is understandable and functional as well.
+For example, you can add features only supported by newer browsers if you wish, if what shows up for the older ones is understandable and functional as well.
 If you must degrade the experience for some users, degrade gracefully.